crannman/gmod-vb-open/README.md

 # Custom Roleplay Gamemode for Garry's Mod
-Ain't got the time to finish this.

 It is heavily inspired by an old french closed-source gamemode that never got publicly released.

-Code is ugly, you'll find a lot of legacy code.
+This project started a long time ago (circa 2016), you'll find legacy code, that means not everything is **secure and optimized**, deadlocks might occur since **nearly all MySQL queries are synchronous**.

 Last update I made was on the 26th november 2019.
 Nothing was tested since.